huaminghuangtw/Brain-Food/README.md

 It was one evening when I first came across Ali Abdaal's work on YouTube.
 His videos on productivity and personal development resonate deeply with me.
 They opened up a new world for me.
 I was deep into more self-improvement blogs and “life-changing” videos.

 But soon, I fell into a trap.
-The more I clicked “Read Next” or “Watch Next,” the more the algorithm fed me.
-I felt anxious and overwhelmed.
-My brain felt like it was short-circuiting.
+The more I clicked “Read Next” or “Watch Next,” the more I felt anxious and overwhelmed.
+My brain was short-circuiting.
 I knew I had to escape this trap.

 So I made a rule for myself: **Only consume what I've already saved.
 No more impulsive consumption.**

 This rule changed everything.
-The feeling of “not being enough” faded away.
+The feeling of “not enough” faded away.
 I felt calm and peaceful.
 I no longer had the fear of missing out.
 I started choosing quality over quantity.

 ## How I Built This System

+There are many “Read-It-Later” apps to save your reading queue: [Instapaper](https://www.instapaper.com/), [Readwise](https://readwise.io/), [Matter](https://hq.getmatter.com/), [Raindrop](https://raindrop.io), etc. These apps offer a centralized place to collect, sync, and read bookmarked content—often with features like highlighting, tagging, and offline access.

+I tried each of these apps, but none of them suited my exact needs.
+The highlighting feature was distracting.
+It was hard to get my data out of their systems.

+So I decided to build my own Read-It-Later system using [ Apple Reminders](https://support.apple.com/en-au/guide/reminders/welcome/mac) and [ Apple Shortcuts](https://shortcutomation.com).

+Since Reminders is a native Apple app, I'm not dependent on a third-party service that could be discontinued, nor do I have to pay for a subscription.
+I fully own and control my data.
+No lock-in.
+I can [export all items](https://shortcutomation.com/gallery/brain-food/share-brain-food/) however I like, as you can see in this repository.

+As a minimalist, I also appreciate that there's no ads or recommendation feed with this setup.

 <table align="center">
 <tr>